telerik/winforms-docs/controls/buttons/checkbox/getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started | UI for WinForms Documentation
+page_title: Getting Started - WinForms CheckBox Control
-description: RadCheckBox is designed to provide an interface element that can represent an On or Off state using a check mark.
+description: WinForms CheckBox is designed to provide an interface element that can represent an On or Off state using a check mark.
 slug: winforms/buttons/checkbox/getting-started
 tags: checkbox
 published: True